Oviedo, Florida: 2004 hurricane season

 In August 2004, the northwestern side of Hurricane Charley passed directly over Oviedo while still a category 2 storm.
 More than half the city, as well as much of the surrounding unincorporated areas, had no power for five to seven days.
 School was not in session county-wide for one full school week.
 The damages ranged from toppled oaks to destroyed homes.
 The worst damage was in Palm Valley, a mobile home retirement community less than a mile from UCF.
 Charley's damage in Oviedo is considered to be the worst in Seminole County history.
 Barely a month later, hurricanes Frances and Jeanne further battered the area resulting in additional damage and power outages, but they did not reach the level of Charley's fury.

 Tropical Storm Fay

 Tropical Storm Fay was stationary over Oviedo for days during 2008 with high winds, heavy rains, and flooded roads.

 Hurricane Ian

 Hurricane Ian caused widespread damage across Florida in 2022, and Oviedo was one of the many cities impacted.
 The city's lakes and the Little Econ River flooded, and entire streets in several neighborhoods were submerged.

 Demographics

-According to the 2010 United States Census, there were 33,342 people and 11,125 households residing in the city.
-The racial makeup of the city was 81.9% white, 8.6% black or African-American, 3.8% Asian, 0.2% Native American, and 2.8% from two or more races.
-Hispanic or Latino of any race were 16.3% of the population.

-By the 2017 estimate, there were 40,785 people and 11,717 households residing in the city.
-The racial makeup of the city was 79.9% white, 9.6% black or African-American, 4.4% Asian, 0.2% Pacific Islander, 0.1% Native American, and 2.5% from two or more races.
-Hispanic or Latino of any race were 21.3% of the population.